PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 requires an inverse terminal transpose.
 Intermediate metadata and output lineage are updated through the shared graph mutation utilities.

+The strict ERF polynomial decomposition passthrough is colocated in `passes/input_passthrough_layout.py`.
+Its two ABS/SIGN branches, reciprocal prelude, exponential branch, four-stage Horner chain, final sign merge, scalar constants, exact consumer counts, and inverse terminal permutation are all validated before any mutation.
+This remains a semantic graph pattern and does not depend on a model name.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither